music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 vocals emphasize the `1`.
 This repeated emphasis on the `1` detracts from the `2`, so while it's still "dancable", I don't consider this a natural West Coast Swing song.

-To summarize our "emphasis" metric, we can say "A West Coast Swing song should emphasize every second beat, to match the emphasis of our triple step".
+To summarize our emphasis metric, we can say:

+> A West Coast Swing song should emphasize every second beat, to match the emphasis of our triple step

 ## Timing

-Lets move onto the next method I use for analyzing a song, but first, a question:
+Let's move onto the next method I use for analyzing a song, but first, a question:

 How do we measure someones timing in West Coast Swing?
 Most people, at least when looking at basics, would say "we look at the strike of the foot on the floor".
 But, what are we comparing each foot strike to?
-If two people are doing perfectly spaced triples, but starting at different times, how to you tell who is off time?
+If two people are doing perfectly spaced triple steps, but starting at different times, how to you tell who is off time?
 Well, you listen to the music of course.
 You compare the timing of the triple steps, to the timing of the music.
 This brings me to the second metric that I use for discerning if a song is a West Coast Swing song or not: _Timing_.
 How compatible is the _timing_ of the music, compared to the _timing_ of our dance?

 In our basics, timing is the strike of the foot on the floor.
-Lets listen to the first song, "So Young" again:
+Let's listen to the first song, "So Young" again:

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/4SNtyKNyYJ8ERT7YLlnFBr?utm_source=generator" width="100%" height="80" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>